Night of Champions (2013)

 The 2013 Night of Champions was a professional wrestling pay-per-view (PPV) event produced by WWE.
 It was the seventh annual Night of Champions and took place on September 15, 2013, at the Joe Louis Arena in Detroit, Michigan.
-This was WWE's last pay-per-view event to take place at the Joe Louis Arena before its closure in 2017 with future WWE events in Detroit held at the Little Caesars Arena.
-The theme of the event was that every championship promoted on WWE's main roster at the time was defended.
-The event received 175,000 buys, down from the last year's event of 189,000.
+The theme of the event was that all six of WWE's active main roster championships at the time were defended.

 Nine matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Daniel Bryan defeated Randy Orton to win the WWE Championship.
-In other prominent matches, Rob Van Dam defeated World Heavyweight Champion Alberto Del Rio via disqualification thus Del Rio retained, and Curtis Axel and Paul Heyman defeated CM Punk in a No Disqualification Handicap Elimination match.
+In other prominent matches, Rob Van Dam defeated World Heavyweight Champion Alberto Del Rio via disqualification thus Del Rio retained as titles do not change hands on disqualification unless stipulated, and Curtis Axel and Paul Heyman defeated CM Punk in a No Disqualification Handicap Elimination match.

+The event received 175,000 pay-per-view buys, down from the last year's event of 189,000.
+This was WWE's last pay-per-view event to take place at the Joe Louis Arena before its closure in 2017 with future WWE events in Detroit held at the Little Caesars Arena.
+This was the final Night of Champions to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in 2014.
+This was also the final Night of Champions to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship in December.

 Production

 Background

-The event was held at the Joe Louis Arena in Detroit, Michigan.
+The seventh annual Night of Champions was held at the Joe Louis Arena in Detroit, Michigan.

-Night of Champions was an annual pay-per-view (PPV) event produced by WWE since 2007.
-The 2013 event was the seventh Night of Champions and was held on September 15, 2013, at the Joe Louis Arena in Detroit, Michigan.
-As per the theme of the event, every championship promoted on WWE's main roster at the time was defended.
-These included the WWE Championship, the World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.
+Night of Champions is a professional wrestling pay-per-view (PPV) event produced by WWE since 2007, with the event based around championship matches.
+The seventh event was held on September 15, 2013, at the Joe Louis Arena in Detroit, Michigan.
+As per the theme of the event, every active championship promoted on WWE's main roster at the time was defended, which included the WWE Championship, the World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.